2 min read

-First of all though what type of temporary building are we talking about?
-If a building can be hired and easily removed and transported then it can be classed as temporary.
-Cabin type structures used for offices and school classrooms fall into this category along with event structures and some industrial steel buildings.
+First of all though, what type of temporary buildings are we talking about?
+If a building can be hired, easily removed and transported to different locations then it can be classed as a temporary building.
+Often modular buildings such as cabins used for offices and school classrooms fall into this category, along with event structures such as marquees and some industrial steel buildings used for storage space.

 Buildings engineered with an aluminium frame as opposed to a steel frame are much lighter.
-So, it stands to reason they will need less load bearing than a steel building.
-Because of this they typically need no foundations at all and can be built directly onto existing hard standing by anchoring the frame into the ground.
-To ensure the temporary building will remain in place uplift tests are carried out to make sure it can withstand the maximum uplift force.
+So, it stands to reason they will need far less load bearing than a steel building.
+Because of this, there is typically no need for foundations at all and they can be built directly onto existing hard standing by anchoring the frame straight into the ground.
+To ensure that the temporary buildings will remain in place uplift tests are carried out to make sure they can withstand the maximum uplift force.

 So when would a temporary building need foundations?

-One obvious answer is if the ground is grass and some kind of concrete slab would need to be laid.
-Other than that it’s generally down to what the building is being used for and individual preference.
+One obvious answer is if the surface where a temporary structure will be placed is covered by grass then some kind of concrete slab would need to be laid.
+Other than that it’s generally down to what the building is being used for and the individual preference of a client.

-Although temporary buildings can easily be installed on unlevel ground sometimes it helps to have it levelled out beforehand.
-Using large machinery or a workshop environment where staff are working would both benefit from a level floor.
-Alternatively you might be buying temporary building and want a level floor to accommodate the long-term use.
+Although temporary modular buildings can easily be installed on uneven ground, at certain times it can help to have the existing foundation levelled out before construction is started.
+If you intend on using your modular building for operating any heavy machinery or housing a workshop environment where staff are going to be working then you would definitely benefit from having a level floor.
+Alternatively, you might be buying a temporary building and want a level floor to accommodate long-term use.

-So, if it’s a case of capitalising on a new order or unforeseen growth you can do without the cost, hassle and delay of foundations.
-And, when you no longer need the building the area can easily go back to its original or new use straight away.
+Generally speaking, though this type of temporary building doesn’t need any foundations or serious ground prep.
+And, it’s this factor that gives them their crowning glory; speed.
+Unlike a traditional industrial building, you can generally have an aluminium temporary building delivered and installed within just 7-days without disrupting any of your business operations.
+So, if it’s a case of capitalising on a new order or unforeseen growth, you can do without the cost, hassle and delay of putting in a foundation.
+And, when you no longer need your building the area can easily go back to its original or new use straight away due to the temporary nature of the structures.